Encharted Cook

 Non-Stick Cooking Spray

 • Cook the Spaghetti.
-Cook the spaghetti to al dente according to the package directions.
+Boil the spaghetti to al dente according to the package directions in salted boiling water.
 Reserve ⅔ cup of the pasta cooking water, then drain the spaghetti and set it aside.

 16 Ounces Spaghetti

 • Make Meaty Marinara.
-In a large, deep skillet brown the ground beef.
+In a large, deep skillet, brown the ground beef over medium-high heat.
 Pour off the excess fat and stir in the marinara sauce and pasta cooking water.
 Bring to a simmer and cook for 2 to 3 minutes.

 1 Pound Ground Beef, 4 ½ Cups Marinara Sauce, ⅔ Cup Pasta Cooking Water

 • Combine.
 Add the cooked spaghetti and butter.
-Let the butter melt and then mix everything together and pour it into the prepared baking dish.
+Let the butter melt and then mix everything together and pour the spaghetti mixture into the prepared baking dish.

 3 Tablespoons Butter